erin-yl/portfolio/README.md

 - Engaging customers through thoughtful design

 I document the purpose and evolution of my work as a core part of my problem-solving approach.
 My goal is to create solutions that are effective, accessible, and enjoyable to use.

-## Current Status
-This portfolio is a work in progress.
-Check back for regular updates as I add new projects and refine the design.